-For storage requirements, see chapter \Rightarrow 3.3.3 Feed storage.
+For storage requirements, see chapter \Rightarrow 3.3.3 Usage and storage of feed.

-The requirements for feed procurement differ depending on the type of feed, see \Rightarrow 3.3.4 Feed procurement.
+The requirements for feed procurement differ depending on the type of feed, see \Rightarrow 3.3.4 [K.O.]
+Feed procurement.

 Primary products, such as hay, straw or pellets, which consist exclusively of hay or straw, can be procured freely; they do not require QS approval and do not have to come from QS suppliers.